 7. If I am not sure how to behave in a certain situation, I begin to navigate by observing the behavior of other people.

-12. In a group of people I am rarely the center of attention.
+12. In a group of people, I am rarely the center of attention.

 18. I am considered a person who can entertain.

-Processing of results.
+Processing the results.

 Processing key:

-1) “true” answers to judgments with the following numbers: 5, 6, 7, 8, 10, 11, 13, 15, 16, 18, 19, 24, 25;
+1) answers “true” to judgments with the following numbers: 5, 6, 7, 8, 10, 11, 13, 15, 16, 18, 19, 24, 25;

-2) the answer is "incorrect" to judgments with the following numbers: 1, 2, 3, 4, 9, 12, 14, 17, 20, 21, 22, 23.
+2) answer “false” to judgments with the following numbers: 1, 2, 3, 4, 9, 12, 14, 17, 20, 21, 22, 23.

 The overall final indicator of the ability to manage self-presentation in communication is obtained by summing up all the points received.
 The final indicator can range from 0 to 25.
 The higher it is, the higher the ability to manage self-presentation in communication.